-9 Conclusion and open problem
+10 Conclusion and open problem

 In this paper, we describe an improved construction of multilinear maps from ideal lattices, multiplying by matrices the level-1 encoding of non-zero element.
 The security of our construction depends upon new hardness assumption, which is seemly closely related to hardness problems of lattices.
 We also describe an asymmetric construction to avoid any nontrivial encoding of "0".
-Furthermore, we implement one-round multipartite Diffie-Hellman key exchange protocol to decrease the public parameter size according to the commutative variant and the simplified asymmetric variant.
+Furthermore, we describe one-round multipartite Diffie-Hellman key exchange protocol and an instance of witness encryption using our construction and the variant.